girish-raju/drift_fork/docs/docs/Examples/server_sync.md

 [here](https://github.com/simolus3/drift/discussions/2880).

-Jan Zimola has published [a demo](https://github.com/Musta-Pollo/custom_supabase_drift_doc_sync) for data sync using the WatermelonDB protocol for synchronization (with a Dart implementation for servers and clients).
+Jan Zimola has published [a demo](https://github.com/Musta-Pollo/custom_supabase_drift_doc_sync) for data sync using the WatermelonDB protocol for synchronization (with a Dart implementation for clients and a pgSQL-based implementation for servers).
+The server code is generic and does not depend on the actual tables, only on their interface.
 It uses code generation to automate most of the client logic.

 ## PowerSync